 Walk-in closets are great.
 In fact, it’s sometimes the main selling point on a home.
 All those shelves.
 All that hanging space.
 Ample opportunity for color coordination.
 The options abound!

-But that’s just the thing––all of those options can get very overwhelming very quickly.
+But that’s just the thing––all of those options can get very overwhelming, very quickly.
 Piles of shoes, clothing placed on hangers in no particular order, heaps of laundry.
-Sounds familiar?
+Sound familiar?

 When it comes to categorical organization, Reich recommends grouping things together.
 “It’s the only way you’ll know how much of a particular category of clothing you have,” she said.
 “Put all of your black sweaters together, all of your cardigans together, and all of your turtlenecks together.
 Then within each category, group by color.”
 And how to make those separations happen seamlessly?
 “Use shelf dividers to separate your piles.”
 She suggests an acrylic shelf divider from Organize-It.